vaquerizaslab/fanc/fanc-doc/api/interfaces/edges_interface.rst

 mappable
 ~~~~~~~~

-:func:`~kaic.matrix.RegionPairsContainer.mappable` returns a boolean vector where each entry
+:func:`~fanc.matrix.RegionPairsContainer.mappable` returns a boolean vector where each entry
 corresponds to a region in the object.
 If the vector entry is :code:`True`, the regions has
 at least one edge connected to it, i.e. a non-zero matrix entry, otherwise the entry is :code:`False`.